MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Join-MgBetaShareListContentTypeWithHubSite.md

 Associate a content type\]\[contentType\] with a list of hub sites.
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Join-MgShareListContentTypeWithHubSite](/powershell/module/Microsoft.Graph.Files/Join-MgShareListContentTypeWithHubSite?view=graph-powershell-1.0)

 ## SYNTAX

 ### AssociateExpanded (Default)